adthoughtsglobal/Nova-OS/README.md

 - **GitHub** You can download it on via GitHub.
 - **GitHub Pages** You can try it on GitHub Pages.
-- **Git Tool** You can download it via Git too but in Linux systems.
+- **Git Tool** You can download it on via Git too but in Linux systems.
 - **Localhost** In 127.0.0.1 you can try it but you need to put this project in htdocs.